Alec Ingold: Personal life

 Ingold is a Christian.
 He is married to Alexa Ingold.

-Ingold was adopted, and now helps to promote various organizations that raise awareness and help the adoption of children.
+Ingold was adopted, and now helps to promote various organizations that raise awareness and help the adoption of children, he founded the Ingold Family Foundation in 2022.
 During his time at Bay Port, Ingold was also a state champion wrestler, winning the 220-pound weight class in Division 1 as a senior.

 Before his rookie NFL season, Ingold secured an internship at Oracle Corporation in the event that he did not make a final NFL roster.